The Pitchforks of Duke University: Philanthropy

 The Pitchforks support a host of local organizations through hosting and performing at benefit concerts.
 A few prominent examples of the group's philanthropy are:

 Charleston HALOS

 The Pitchforks have an annual tradition of performing with the Plantation Singers in Charleston, SC to benefit Charleston HALOS.
 According to the HALOS website, they provide "assistance to abused and neglected children in Charleston, Berkeley and Dorchester Counties and to their kinship caregivers.
 Through a variety of programs and initiatives, [they] help improve the lives of these children."

 Scott Carter Foundation for Pediatric Cancer Research

 The Pitchforks also host benefit concerts right at home.
-Every year, The Pitchforks partner with Duke University Improv, the university's only improve comedy troupe, to put on a joint Valentine's Day Show.
+Every year, The Pitchforks partner with Duke University Improv, the university's only improv comedy troupe, to put on a joint Valentine's Day Show.
 All of the proceeds earned from the show go directly to the Scott Carter Foundation for Pediatric Cancer Research.

 The Fine Arts Center (FAC) of Kershaw County

 The Pitchforks also support endeavors in the arts.
 They make a yearly appearance at Kershaw County, SC's Fine Arts Center for FAC Fridays in order to increase awareness of the arts within the community, to help fundraise for the center's activities, and to provide entertainment to the Kershaw County community.